-During recesses, representatives are often back in their home districts.
-You can see the full 2018 calendar here, but it shows that the House of Representatives have much of the month of August off.
-That gives you the chance to interact directly with them and see that they hear from your community, which is also their community, about net neutrality.
+During recesses, senators are often back in their home states.
+You can see the full 2019 calendar here, but it shows that the Senate have the whole month of August off.
+That gives you the chance to interact directly with them and ensure they hear from your community—which is also their community—about net neutrality.

-The first thing to do is to look up your representative and then visit their website.
-That website will have their office addresses and contact information, for both their offices in Washington, D.C. and in their home state.
-The local district office is a great resource during recesses, since they will know your representative’s schedule and the staff there will pass along what you said to the representative.
+The first thing to do is to visit the websites of your senators.
+Those websites will have their office addresses and contact information, for both their offices in Washington, D.C. and in their home state.
+The local offices are a great resource during recesses, since they will know your representative’s schedule and the staff there will pass along what you said to the representative.

 One of the most powerful ways to talk to a member of Congress is to attend their town hall meetings and speak to them directly.
 These are announced through the member's online newsletter (which you can subscribe to by visiting their website) or your local paper.